 You will submit about 10,000-12,000 words of polished, revised prose this semester.
-All three of your projects should be at least 2,000 words long, with some of them being longer so you can reach your 9,000 word minimum requirement.
-Two of the three projects must include some sort of research, and only one may be written solely from personal experience.
-All of the projects may be written in first, second, or third person, or a combination of points of view.
+All three of your projects should be at least 3,000 words long, with some of them being longer so you can reach your 10,000 word minimum requirement.
+Two of the three projects must include some sort of research, and only one may be written solely from personal experience (so only one memoir or autobiography).
+All the projects may be written in first, second, or third person, or a combination of points of view.
 You must do projects in at least two different genres (i.e. profile, biography, opinion, essay, narrative, etc.).
 And, you are welcome to do projects on your own or with one or two partners (you'll still write the same number of words).

-In addition, you will lead a two-week section of Reading Like a Writer discussions and give a market presentation.
-Both will be done in small groups of 1-3.
+You will also give a market presentation in small groups of 1-3.